BoceHu/MyAcademicPage/content/home/Projects.md

   <img src="https://github.com/BoceHu/MyAcademicPage/raw/master/assets/media/bounding.png">
   </p>

-  - <p style='text-align: justify;font-size: 14px;'>Developed a new deep-learning-based real-time controller for TruST to generate a dynamic motion boundary, replacing the fixed boundary in the sitting task.</p>
+  - <p style='text-align: justify;font-size: 14px;'>Developed a new deep-learning-based controller for TruST to predict the dynamic virtual motion boundary of upper body movements in real-time, which can represent the actual seated postural limits more accurately in the rehabilitation sitting task of patients with cerebral palsy, replacing the fixed boundary without strong representational ability used in the previous version.</p>